|Teaching method||Contact hours|

 - critically analyse and assess a draft thesis research proposal of peer students;

-- translate land and water development, design and management issues into research topics that are conceptually and methodologically grounded.
+- translate land and water development, design and management issues into a research topic that is conceptually and methodologically grounded, and present the key ideas in a movie.

 The course consists of lectures, self-study, plenary and group discussions.
 During the lectures academic staff and guest speakers clarify the various topics and literature is discussed.
-Each block is concluded with an individual essay (i.e. in weeks 2, 4 & 6 of the course) for which you will receive individual feed-back in ' track changes' .
+Each block is concluded with an individual essay (i.e. in weeks 2, 4 & 7 of the course) for which you will receive individual feed-back in ' track changes' .
 The three essays result in a fully elaborated draft thesis research proposal, for which you receive a mark at the end.
 From block 2 onwards you will work in so-called topic circles, comprising 4 students that work on a similar thesis research topic.
 The course then becomes student-driven, i.e. you yourself determine the content and input you need to complete a stepped process of developing your own thesis proposal.
-The last week is devoted to individual presentations and peer reviews of draft research proposals.
-There are two skills training elements included in week 2 of the course: (1) critical reading & analysing of scientific texts; (2) making a scientific abstract.
-The last element forms the exam in week 8.
+The last week is devoted to individual presentation and translation of one's proposal into a pitch-to-peer movie.
+There are two skills training sessions included in week 2 of the course: (1) critical reading & writing of scientific texts; (2) making a scientific abstract; (30 how to convert an idea into a researchable thesis topic.

-All course materials and hand-outs will be made available on BlackBoard.
+All course materials and hand-outs will be made available in Brightspace.

 |Compulsory for:||MIL||International Land and Water Management||MSc||5AF|